paigeweber13/fine-hardware-visualization/docs/interpreting-results.md

   term is borrowed directly from intel's documentation.
   [Wikichip](https://en.wikichip.org/wiki/intel/microarchitectures/skylake_(client)#Individual_Core)
   has many good visualizations of ports.
-- **port usage**: The ratio of how many micro-ops are executed by a given port x to the total number of micro-ops executed across all ports.
+- **port usage ratio**: The ratio of how many micro-ops are executed by a given port x to the total number of micro-ops executed across all ports.
 This is useful because it gives insight into what kind of operations are taking up time in the processor backend.
 For instance, if you have a skylake processor and notice that a large portion of operations are on port 4, this would tell you that most operations are store operations.
 If you could somehow reduce the number of stores you would be able to make fewer stores to RAM and free up the instruction decoder and scheduler to spend time on operations that do computation.
 Both these things would improve speed.
 - **counter**: The raw value of a hardware counter.
 Can be things like "FP_ARITH_INST_RETIRED_256B_PACKED_SINGLE" (number of retired single-point